boolsi/boolsi/README.md

 `target` produces simulations, but only those that reach the specified target states of a network.

-Boolean network to simulate needs to be described in YAML file of a form:
+Boolean network to simulate needs to be described in a YAML file of the form:

 ```
 nodes: